Loading…

 The sleekest, most pocket-friendly dry herb vaporiser on the market.
 The PAX Plus prioritises discretion and ease of use over maximum extraction — and does both brilliantly.

-The biggest decision when choosing a budget vaporiser is whether you want batteries or not.
-Battery-powered vapes like the PAX Plus offer push-button convenience and precise temperature control but will eventually need replacing as the battery degrades.
+Battery-powered vapes like the PAX Mini, PAX Plus, and Xmax V3 Pro offer push-button convenience and precise temperature control but will eventually need replacement as the battery degrades.
 Battery-free vapes like the DynaVap M7 never run out of power and will last a lifetime, but require a butane torch and have a learning curve.
 If you value convenience, go battery.
 If you want something indestructible that will never need charging, go mechanical.

-If your budget stretches to £190, the Arizer Solo 3 offers a significant upgrade with true convection heating and an all-glass vapour path.
-For most users, the DynaVap M7 delivers 90% of the experience for 40% of the cost.
-Upgrade only if you want push-button convenience with convection flavour.
+If your budget stretches to £236, the Arizer Solo 3 offers a significant upgrade with true convection and an all-glass vapour path.
+For most users, a budget vape delivers 90% of the experience for 40% of the cost.

 The DynaVap M7 works with dry herb only unless you use the DynaCoil accessory.
 The PAX Plus has a separate concentrate insert available.
-For dedicated concentrate use, consider an e-rig like the Puffco Peak Pro — but that is a significant step up in price.
+The Xmax V3 Pro includes a concentrate pad.
+For dedicated concentrate use, consider an e-rig like the Puffco Peak Pro.